DFS NASCAR: Track Data Legend

 Fast Laps: Total number of laps clocked as the fastest car on the track regardless of position in the field.

 Top 15 rate: Percentage of laps run in top-15 spots compared to total laps run during that span of races.
-Example: Top 15 rate shows 80%, that means that 80% of that drivers laps run over the course of that number of races, they were in the top-15 positions on the track.
+Example: Top 15 rate shows 80%, that means that 80% of that driver’s laps run over the course of that number of races were in the top-15 positions on the track.

 Avg.
 Rating: The average driver rating for that driver during the span of races in the table.
 Driver rating is a combined calculation to express how well a driver did in a race.
 A good explanation can be found on NASCAR.com or using the link in my Intro to NASCAR DFS article.
 A perfect race rating-wise is 150 with the low rating near 30.

-Season Avg.
-DK Pts.: A listing of each driver’s average fantasy points output per race for the season regardless of track or track type.
+DK Seas.
+Avg.: A listing of each driver’s average fantasy points per race on DraftKings for the season regardless of track or track type.